aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

    <details>
    <summary>Final Hint: We recommend that you don't spend more than 5-10 minutes on this.
 Click here for the answer.</summary>

-   If you're spending more than 5 to 10 minutes updating the buildspec file, we'd recommend coming back to this at a later time on your own as the fun part of the workshop is still to come!
+   * If you're spending more than 5 to 10 minutes updating the buildspec file, we'd recommend coming back to this at a later time on your own as the fun part of the workshop is still to come!
 Hence, at this point, we'd recommend running the automated bootstrap script for the second region.
 To do this, scroll down a bit until you see **Option 2: Run the automated secondary region bootstrap script**

-   If you're adamant on just getting hints and not using automation, take a look at the hint file for the core buildspec [here](https://github.com/aws-samples/aws-multi-region-bc-dr-workshop/blob/master/app/hints/core-buildspec_prod.yml).
+   * If you're adamant on just getting hints and not using automation, take a look at the hint file for the core buildspec [here](https://github.com/aws-samples/aws-multi-region-bc-dr-workshop/blob/master/app/hints/core-buildspec_prod.yml).
 That will show you the answers without any values filled in.
    </details>

 4. Repeat steps 2 and 3 for the **like** service.
 Remember, at any time, you can follow option 2 and run the automated secondary region bootstrap script below.
+Note that there's a separate **like** service hint file.

 5. Finally, add all the files to both repos and trigger new deployments: